 Dedicated to your

-S.R. has strategically worked throughout Latin American and the Caribbean with her echelon collaborations and colleagues.
-The goal is to ensure best practices for free agent amateur baseball players.
-The result being the ability of Major League Baseball franchises to now “try out” free agent prospects in the U.S by attending U.S. based showcase events.
-S.R. coining the “B–2 Amateur Athlete Showcase Visa™.”
-Teaming up with esteemed Attorney Daniel J. Parisi with his understanding of Department of State policies has allowed for a change of tide in free agent amateur baseball immigration policies.
+Sarah S. Rama has strategically worked throughout Latin America and the Caribbean with her echelon collaborations and colleagues.
+Her goal has always been to ensure best practices for free agent amateur baseball players, with the result being the ability of Major League Baseball franchises to now “try out” free agent prospects in the United States by attending U.S.-based showcase events.
+Having envisioned and now coined the B–2 Amateur Athlete Showcase Visas™, Sarah S. Rama, working with her esteemed consular processing colleague Attorney Daniel J. Parisi, has paved the path to changing Latin American and Caribbean free agent baseball immigration.

-S.R. feels strongly about following correct procedures of all the countries involved, and will personally travel to applicant’s home country and vet the status of the prospective player in their country of residence.
-This will maintain the integrity of the intent of the visa application in an effort to pave the way for future players.
-S.R.’s approach to educate prospects directly can balance the needs of MLB Franchises, the U.S. Department of State and their esteemed Consular Posts.
-We can have unity between the prospects and the respective home countries at play.
-S.R. understands the high standards expected of MLB franchises to ensure the safety and prosperity of their international players and families.
-S.R. is on the ground with the prospects in their home country and will make sure that all extreme vetting procedures are done from day one.
+Sarah S. Rama feels strongly about following correct procedures of all the countries involved, and will personally travel to the applicant’s home country and vet the status of the prospective player.
+This maintains the integrity of the intent of the visa application in an effort to pave the way for future players.
+Attorney Rama’s approach to educate prospects directly strives to balance the needs of the MLB franchises, the U.S. Department of State and their consular posts, finding unity between the prospects and the respective home countries at play.
+Attorney Rama understands the high standards expected of the MLB franchises to ensure the safety and prosperity of their international players and families.
+Attorney Rama’s presence on the ground with the prospects in their home countries ensures that all extreme vetting procedures are done from day one.

-S.R. has had the honor to obtain visitor visas for high level players and their families direct from Haiti, D.R., and Cuba to enter the U.S. after major league contracts have been signed.
-She educates her clients on the ground, diligently on the respect to be shown once the visa has been issued and strict compliance in the U.S. after admission.
-S.R. believes and practices that every applicant upon a change of intent, must and will return to the home country and apply for a new visa to match that newly formed intent.
+Sarah S. Rama believes and practices that every applicant, upon a change of intent, must and will return to the home country and apply for a new visa to match that newly formed intent.
 She insists that her clients must adhere to this standard.
-S.R. believes to build the trust in this process must be done one visa at a time.
+Attorney Rama believes building trust in this process must be done one visa at a time.

-P Visa Consular Processing – Changing the Approach from B-2 Amateur Showcase Visa™ to P-1 Visa
+Changing the Approach from B-2 Amateur Showcase Visa™ to P-1 Visa

 The same diligence and respect will be applied with the application of the P–1 Visa for any signed MLB franchise applicant.
-S.R. will be on the ground and review all the circumstances of the applicant’s place of residency and diligently prepare for the P–1 Visa for USCIS approval and at the proper consular post abroad.
-On site with her dedicated translator in tow, S.R. will meet with the applicant and their families to ensure they understand completely all of the application materials and their responsibilities in obtaining the P–1 Visa.
+Sarah S. Rama will be on the ground to review all the circumstances of the applicant’s place of residency, diligently prepare the P–1 Visa for USCIS approval, and be present at the proper consular post abroad.
+On site with her dedicated translator in tow, Attorney Rama will meet with the applicant and their families to ensure they understand completely all of the application materials and their responsibilities in obtaining the P–1 Visa.